CICCIOSGAMINO/arduino_TRE/DLink_DWA-121/README.md

     ifconfig wlan0 down     // down the interface more low levelt than ifdown

 On the Debian environment is better use these commands than the ifup / ifdown command !

+### DNS
+Check if the DNS server address are setted/resolved by the interface :

+    /etc/resolv.conf

+    nameserver 212.29.129.3
+    nameserver 8.8.8.8

 ### Config with wpa_supplicant